sderosiaux/meeting-copilot/docs/implementation_plan.md

 ### Deliverable

-Empty Electron app that launches, shows "Meeting Copilot" title, and has green CI pipeline.
+Empty Electron app that launches, shows "Unasked" title, and has green CI pipeline.

 ---